 French Free Software Licences

-Today Free Software is important in the scientific community.
-It is becoming more and more important in administrations and in the entreprise.
+Today Free Software is important in the scientific community as well as in administrations and in the entreprise.
 Nevertheless, the use of licenses created in the US, such as the GNU General Public License raises some legal issues.
-These issues lead to uncertainties that may prevent some companies and organisations to contribute Free Software.
+These issues may lead to uncertainties that may prevent some companies and organisations to contribute Free Software.

-To provide a better legal safety while keeping the spirit of these licenses, three French public research organisations, the CEA, the CNRS and INRIA have launched a projet to write Free Software licenses conforming to French law.
+To provide a better legal safety while keeping the spirit of these licenses, three French public research organisations, CEA, CNRS and Inria launched a projet to write Free Software licenses conforming to French law.

-After CeCILL, CEA, CNRS and INRIA are releasing two new Free Software licenses, conforming to French law, CeCILL-B and CeCILL-C. These two licenses offer new models for developpers to control the reuse of their software.
-These two licenses provide the same level of legal safety as CeCILL does.
+After CeCILL, CEA, CNRS and Inria released CeCILL-B and CeCILL-C, two licenses that offer other models for developpers to control the reuse of their software.
+They provide the same level of legal safety as CeCILL does.
 Authorizing the reuse of components under CeCILL-B or CeCILL-C in a software that can be distributed under any license, they thus encourage a wider diffusion of these components.

 CeCILL-B follows the principle of the popular BSD license and its variants (Apache, X11 or W3C among others).
 In exchange for strong citation obligations (in all software incorporating a program covered by CeCILL-B and also through a Web site), the author authorizes the reuse of its software without any other constraints.